Fear. Probably the greatest thing we have to address here. Fear, in measured doses, is a healthy way to describe that something’s wrong.

 So folks on the other side typically go “they have PTSD.
 They don’t get it.”
-And then they talk about their fears, which is their friends and allies getting crushed by racist or prejudiced people.
+And then they talk about their fears, which involves racist or prejudiced people crushing their friends and allies.

 I believe both sides are absolutely feeling fear.
 I believe that they definitely -had- reason for this fear.
 But I suspect that their current fears are being misappropriated and misused.

-In short, I think fearful people are being used.
+In short, I think larger forces use fearful people.

 Take, for example, the friend who insists that we need to ban immigrants because terrorists exist.
-Well, we can argue that I have a better chance of killing him by throwing a d20 at him than him being killed by a terrorist.
+Well, we can argue that I have a better chance of killing him by throwing a d20 at him than a terrorist killing him.

 He can argue that I don’t understand the reality of the situation because there’s hidden things going on that the intelligence community doesn’t share.

 The -reality- is that he’s afraid because somehow he is unsafe.
 To ridicule that fear is to ignore that there is -something- going on.
 It just may not be what I or he assume.